/

 [Add your details]

-Chargeback response template for Digital Goods Not Received chargeback
+Chargeback Response Template #2: Digital Goods Not Received

-This category of fraudulent chargeback is represented with the following reason codes:
+This category of fraudulent chargeback is represented by the following reason codes:

-Winning Digital Goods Not Received chargeback can be tricky because there is no trackability option.
-However, there are some measures to mitigate that challenge.
-Before fighting such credit card chargeback, contact the card Issuers by email and share with them a screenshot showing the digital good was claimed.
-That documentation will be crucial in helping you win the fraudulent chargeback.
+Winning a Digital Goods Not Received chargeback can be tricky because there is no physical trackability option.
+However, there are measures you can take to mitigate this challenge.
+Before fighting such a chargeback, contact the card issuer by email and share a screenshot showing that the digital good was claimed.
+That documentation is often the deciding factor when banks review your chargeback rebuttal letter.

 Necessary documentation to include in your representment: